After blowing 4 late leads, Yanks finally hold off KC in 11

 TRAINER’S ROOM

 Yankees INF Gleyber Torres was placed on the 10-day injured list with a left thumb sprain.
-Manager Aaron Boone said the team “got good news (Sunday night).
+Boone said the team “got good news (Sunday night).
 We were concerned that it was going to be more serious.
 As of right now it’s a sprain.
 The initial thought is 10 to 20 days.”

 Torres’ spot on the roster was taken by INF Andrew Velazquez, who was brought up from Triple-A Scranton/Wilkes-Barre.
 The Yankees also recalled RHP Nick Nelson from Triple-A to take the spot of replacement player RHP Luis Gil, who was returned to Scranton/Wilkes-Barre after Sunday’s game.